smikitky/vscode-dicom-dump/README.md

 - Dumps all DICOM tags in a human-readable format (except binaries).
 - Understands value representation (VRs) of most standard DICOM tags.
+- Supports character encoding conversion for some encodings.
+- 100% JavaScript.
+Does not require any external binary dependencies like DCMTK.

 ## Configuration